moliver28/research-handbook/content/handbook/entity/oxeye-israel.md

 ### Statutory Parental Leave

 If maternity leave is being shared, fathers can take days off after the birth of a child, but these days will be subtracted from the maternity leave.
 If maternity leave is not being shared, team members are still eligible for up to 16 weeks of GitLab Parental Leave.

 Any statutory Parental leave taken will run concurrently with [GitLab's Parental Leave](/handbook/total-rewards/benefits/general-and-entity-benefits/#parental-leave).
 About 30 days before the expected due date, team members should enter their time away into Time Off by Deel by selecting the label `Parental Leave`.

+### Parenting Hour

+Full-time team members returing to work after the end of maternity leave are entitled to a shorter working day by one hour each day, for a period of 4 months.
+Both parents can share this entitlement, subject to a prior written acknowledgment to their respective employers regarding their intention to do so, 21 days before the end of maternity leave.

+### Fertility Treatment Leave

+Team members undergoing fertility treatment may be entitled to a leave from work (similar in nature to sick leave) during the term of the treatment, if they have received their doctor's approval that the treatment requires so, and subject to notifying GitLab in advance.

 ### Bereavement Leave